-When not a part of their daily schedule and for a temporary period of time, people have a hard time remembering how and when to take care of their knees, causing not only frustration, but more importantly a decrease in health.
+When not part of their daily schedule and for a temporary period of time, people have a hard time remembering how and when to take care of their knees, causing both frustration, and more importantly a decrease in health.

-KneeFix reminds users when and how to take care of their knees, allowing them to discover new exercises and health regimens, while also providing the ability to record notes for their doctors and physical therapists along the way.
+KneeFix reminds users when and how to take care of their knee pain, allowing them to discover new exercises and health regimens, while also providing note taking space for doctors and physical therapists along the way.

 Research completed within the health care industry shows that knee injuries are both extremely common and costly.
 From 1999-2008, 6.6 million knee injuries were seen in U.S. emergency rooms.
 Of those injuries, 150,000 ACL injuries are seen every year.
-And, every year $500 Million of the U.S. health-care costs are spent on knee injuries.
+And, every year $500 Million of U.S. health-care costs are spent on knee injuries.

 Through observations (12 people in 3 locations), interviews (5), and an online survey (32 responses) I identified five key concerns for my users.
 These findings informed how and when users use reminders (both digital and by hand), how they feel about pain, when and how they exercise, and how they search for health information.
 Based on this research, two personas and user stories were developed.

 With these personas in mind, I developed user flows, followed by an iterative process of sketches, wireframes, and mockups, which were tested in PopApp and InVision.
 Through development of a moodboard, branding, and further testing, I incorporated a visual style that was fitting for the user, and the principles of reliable, encouraging, and welcoming.

 Work completed at General Assembly